dkallen78/math-trainer/README.md

 It's currently set to the pentatonic major scale in A. I'm thinking of having correct answers play a pleasing chord and incorrect answers play a dissonant chord.
 I've got a little practice program where I'm experimenting with the combinatiosn of sounds.
 Hopefully I can finalize something this week.

+### 23:30

+I'm going to bed, but before I do I'm putting the html file I'm using to fine tune everything up here as well, enjoy.

 ## Purpose

 To create a free platform for practicing and developing arithmetical skills.